FariusGitHub/eks2/README.md

 To access these instances easily from our local machine, we may need to update current kubernetes context, than allow use to monitor the cluster with K3S for example locally.<br>
 ![](/images/14-image09.png)

-## SECOND CASE: TURNING OFF UNNEEDED PODS AFTER 3 MINUTES
+## SECOND CASE: TURNING OFF UNNEEDED NODES AFTER 3 MINUTES
-By the end of this exercise we will have 2 unnecessary pods deleted like below.
+By the end of this exercise we will have 2 unnecessary nodes deleted like below.
 ![](/images/14-image12.png)
 To do so we can download and run a yaml file below for example.<br>
 ```txt